Evidence of mixed scaling for mean profile similarity in the stable atmospheric surface layer: Introduction

 The prevailing framework to account for effects of temperature and buoyancy in the surface layer profiles comes from Monin--Obukhov similarity theory \citep[MOST,][]{Monin1954}.
 The theory postulates that the dimensionless gradients for wind speed (momentum)

 and air temperature (heat)

 are universal functions of the similarity parameter $\zeta = z/L$.
-The log law scaling in Eq. \eqref{eq:loglaw} is used to normalize the gradients.
+The log law scaling in Eq. \eqref{eq:loglaw} is used to normalize the gradients such that $\phi_m = 1$ in the absence of buoyancy.
 The Obukhov length \citep{Obukhov1946}

 represents the height at which buoyancy mechanisms become important relative to shear based on scaling arguments for the turbulent kinetic energy (TKE) budget.
 Here, $g$ is the gravitational constant.
-The functions $f(\zeta)$ quantify deviations of the mean profiles from the log law scaling and also connect the gradients to the surface fluxes for momentum $\overline{u^\prime w^\prime}_s = -u_*^2$ and heat $\overline{w^\prime \theta^\prime}_s = -u_* \theta_*$.
+The functions $f_m(\zeta)$ and $f_h(\zeta)$ quantify deviations of the mean profiles from the log law scaling and also connect the gradients to the surface fluxes for momentum $\overline{u^\prime w^\prime}_s = -u_*^2$ and heat $\overline{w^\prime \theta^\prime}_s = -u_* \theta_*$, respectively.
 MOST assumes that $z$ and $L$ are the only relevant length scales for the gradients in Eqs. \eqref{eq:mom} and \eqref{eq:heat}, such that additional length scales including the surface roughness and ABL depth have negligible impact on the surface layer gradients.

-For the stable atmospheric boundary layer (SBL) in weak stratification ($0 < \zeta \lesssim 1$), the consensus from early field experiments is that $f(\zeta)$ is a linear function for both momentum and heat \citep{McVehil1964,Zilitinkevich1968,Webb1970,Oke1970,Businger1971,Dyer1974} that results from a power series expansion in the original theory \citep{Monin1954}.
+For the stable atmospheric boundary layer (SBL) in weak stratification ($0 < \zeta \lesssim 1$), the consensus from early field experiments is that $f_m(\zeta)$ and $f_h(\zeta)$ are linear functions \citep{McVehil1964,Zilitinkevich1968,Webb1970,Oke1970,Businger1971,Dyer1974} that result from a power series expansion in the original theory \citep{Monin1954}.
 Upon integration of the gradient relations, the resulting mean profiles comprise a combination of logarithmic and linear components, where the linear contribution becomes dominant for large $\zeta$ in the limit of z-less stratification \citep{Wyngaard1972}.
-However, numerous experiments have shown $\phi$ to deviate from the linear relations in the very stable regime and become a weaker function of $\zeta$ for $\zeta > 1$ \citep[][among others]{Webb1970,Beljaars1991,Howell1999,Grachev2005,Ha2007,Optis2014}.
-These observations have led to more complex functional forms for $f(\zeta)$ that are approximately linear for weak stratification and capture the flattened trends for large $\zeta$.
-A comparison of several empirical relations fitted to a variety of experimental datasets is shown in Fig. \ref{fig:relations} \citep{Businger1971,Hogstrom1988,Beljaars1991,Cheng2005,Grachev2007}.
+However, numerous experiments have shown $\phi$ to deviate from the linear relations under increased stratification and become a weaker function of $\zeta$ for $\zeta > 1$ \citep[][among others]{Webb1970,Beljaars1991,Howell1999,Grachev2005,Ha2007,Optis2014}.
+These observations have led to more complex functional forms for $f_m(\zeta)$ and $f_h(\zeta)$ that are approximately linear for weak stratification and capture the flattened trends for large $\zeta$.
+A comparison of several empirical relations fitted to a variety of experimental datasets is shown in Fig. \ref{fig1} \citep{Businger1971,Hogstrom1988,Beljaars1991,Cheng2005,Grachev2007}.